RomanGrom/goal-opportunity-spotting-dp/README.md

 ### Training

-For the football environment to run on GPU, the Xorg server must run on DISPLAY 0.
+For the Gfootball environment to run on a GPU, the Xorg server must run on DISPLAY 0.
 Otherwise, unset the DISPLAY variable and run on the CPU.

 ### Other Files